jaydenc01/CSharpCalculator/README.md

 # CSharpCalculator
  Simple calculator made with C#.
-More practise and fun project.
+More of a practise and fun project.